nodsup-halnux/Advanced-Hoon/Advanced_Cores/readme.md

 Suppose we have a computation {X} that accepts a zinc-gates.
 Now consider a new zinc-gate, that has the same shape as our input gate, a covariant relationship with our original gate.
 So its sample, and/or product of its arms are subtypes of the original gate (they all nest).
 We now use this new gate in our computation {X}.

-**So why make the sample read-only, and turn our gate into a sink?
+**So why make the sample read-only, and turn our gate into a source?**

-Suppose that writing to the sample **was not blocked**, an unscrupulous user/computation {X} could write a non-nested sample at RT, and break type safety.
+One Reason: Suppose that writing to the sample **was not blocked**, an unscrupulous computation {X} could write a non-nested sample at RT, and break type safety.
 We only know things are safe when we cast the gate, not when the gate is used later on.
 So to ensure safety, we make it a read-only sink.

 #### Iron Cores: